We are excited to be expanding our Child and Adolescent Specialty Practice (CASP)!

 - Carrying a caseload of individual clients and groups (20-25 clinical hours per week).

 - Leading weekly therapy groups for children or teens, with a range of goals, based on interest and experience.

-- Participating in weekly team-wide Case Consultation meeting.
+- Participating in weekly team-wide Case Consultation meetings and other consultation groups.

-- Attending Institute Professional Trainings; an educational stipend is provided for trainings related to area of interest.
+- Attending Institute Professional Trainings; an educational stipend is provided for trainings related to areas of interest.

 - Other responsibilities as assigned.